A MESSAGE FROM RABBI JAY

 To Rabbi Jay we say: "Ha-Makom yenahem etkhem be-tokh avelei Ziyyon vi-Yrushalayim".
 "May God comfort you among the other mourners of Zion and Jerusalem."

 Rabbi is in sheloshim (30-day period after burial).
 Let us as a congregation do all we can to provide a minyan for our Rabbi.

 12/23 Saturday Shabbat morning service

 12/24 Sunday evening 5:00 PM

 12/25 Monday morning 9:00 AM at the chapel at SOMC prior to giving out poinsettias to patients.

 Please respond to this link to let us know when you can be of help

 TRAVEL TO ISRAEL WITH THE JCC OF LBI

 The JCC trip to Israel will take place October 7-18, 2018.
 The itinerary will take us from Tel Aviv to the Golan Heights, to a winery, to the Kineret, to a Kibbutz, to Sefad, to Jerusalem, to the Dead Sea, to Massada, to many museums, and more.
 At Massada we will be sharing in a bar mitzvah of one of our fellow travelers.
 What joy!

-The tour is officially flying El Al; however, if you want to fly United, ITC can help you to make arrangements.
+The tour is officially flying El Al; however, if you want to fly United, I believe that ITC can make arrangements.